650 Km (linked to Les Gets, Avoriaz, Chatel, Champery and others in Portes du Soleil region)

 Geneva 1 hr

-There’s a wide range of ski schools to choose from including a number of British run operations.
-The main nursery slopes and ski schools are in the Pleney area a snowsure location above the village, accessed by an easy to use gondola lift.
+The main nursery slopes and ski schools are in the Pleney area, a snowsure location above the village, accessed by an easy to use gondola lift.
 Steady wide slopes wind down amongst the trees to Morzine town below.

-Wide ranging options for parents to choose from including private nanny and babysitting services, tutoring for older children or the municipal nursery that accepts children three months and up and their is a fantastic selection of nanny companies.
+The local nursery accepts children from three months and up and their is a fantastic selection of nanny companies.
 Ski school is available from age three and older at Piou Piou (part of ESF) at the foot of the Pleney slopes, right in town.

 Morzine may have become one of the greatest ski resorts in the Alps over the past century but its history dates back at least 800 years before that when records point to it being owned by a local monastery.
-This history underlines its pre-ski-era growth as a market town which today translates in to a village with a rich heritage and hundreds of great cafes, bars, shops and restaurants to enjoy.
-Most of these are built to a traditional style, using local slate, and many are indeed reinventions of ancient buildings, brought in to the 21st century but till oozing age-old charm and ambience.
-Busy year round, in summer it’s a top mountain and road biking destination and a frequent stop on the Tour de France.
+This history underlines its pre-ski-era growth as a market town which today translates into a village with a rich heritage and hundreds of great cafes, bars, shops and restaurants to enjoy.
+Most of these are built to a traditional style, using local slate, and many are indeed reinventions of ancient buildings, brought into the 21st century but still oozing age-old charm and ambience.
+Busy year-round, in summer it’s a top mountain and road biking destination and a frequent stop on the Tour de France.

-Morzine has a timeless feel and even though its busiest in the ski season, it remains a bustling mountain market town throughout the year.
-Along with the many dining and nightlife choices and a good selection of shops, there are some excellent public amenities including the ice centres where you can skate or watch a hockey match and the recently built indoor leisure complex (2012) with 50 metre pool and spa facilities and a 50m swimming pool.
+Morzine has a timeless feel and even though it’s busiest in the ski season, it remains a bustling mountain market town throughout the year.
+Along with the many dining and nightlife choices and a good selection of shops, there are some excellent public amenities including the ice centres where you can skate or watch a hockey match and the recently built indoor leisure complex (2012) with a 50-metre pool and spa facilities and a 50m swimming pool.